bym-refitted/backyard-monsters-refitted/SECURITY.md

 <br>

 ## Safe Harbour
-Testing against your own account is fine.
+Testing against your own account on a localhost instance is fine.
 Don't access other players' data, degrade service, or destroy data.
 Act in good faith and we won't pursue action.